Jennifer Denbow

 Pronouns: She, Her, Hers

-Dr. Jennifer Denbow is a critical, interdisciplinary scholar whose work focuses on contemporary US reproductive law, politics, and technology.
-Her work has been published in journals such as Signs, Constellations, and Disability Studies Quarterly.
+Dr. Jennifer Denbow is a feminist political theorist and an interdisciplinary scholar of contemporary US reproductive law, justice, political economy, and technology.
+Her work has been published or is forthcoming in journals such as SignsConstellationsTheory and Event, and Disability Studies Quarterly.
+She was awarded an ACLS Project Development Grant for her forthcoming book, In the Name of Innovation: Neoliberalism, Biotechnology, and Reproductive Labor (Duke University Press, 2024).
 She is also the author of Governed through Choice: Autonomy, Technology, and the Politics of Reproduction (NYU Press, 2015).
-She was awarded an ACLS Project Development Grant for her current book project, In the Name of Innovation: Technological “Fixes” and the Crisis of Reproductive Labor, which argues that the tendency to invest in innovations and hype them as solutions to social problems contributes to the devaluation of reproductive labor.
-During the 2020-2021 academic year, she is a Visiting Scholar at the Feminist Research Institute at UC Davis.
+During the 2020-2021 academic year, she was a Visiting Scholar at the Feminist Research Institute at UC Davis.

 Education